| If Your Refrigerator's

 compartments share the same air via a duct between them, and that

-compressed air rushes up into the freezer compartment and can 'pop'
+compressed air rushes into the freezer compartment and can 'pop'

 the door.